-So, here I am, just about to launch a course on webinars and live video production, and I experience the worst two virtual presentations ever.
+So, here I am, just about to launch a course on webinars and live video production (now launched), and I experience the worst two virtual presentations ever.
 In this blog, I’ll share the gory details and let you know how you (perhaps) can avoid the same fate.
 All that said, this is more a writer’s self-therapy for me than learning for you, though perhaps you’ll get a chuckle or two.

 Insist on a Practice Session and Presenter’s Login

 The first presentation was a webinar I was presenting on the Zoom platform.
 I didn’t insist on a practice session because I’ve participated in many Zoom calls and conferences, and hey, I’m launching a course on this stuff so (like Allen Iverson below) I don’t need no stinking practice session.
 When it came time for the event, the link that the webinar administrator session didn’t work; I could login to Zoom, but didn’t join the presentation.
 Twenty minutes after starting time they sent another link, which worked and the webinar began (after many attendees had left).
 Conscious of time I hurried through my presentation, which probably wasn’t great for the attendees.

 Looking back, the initial link was obviously faulty for whatever reason and I should have insisted on a presenters login specific to me.
 To explain, when you set up a webinar, you designate presenters by name and email address.
 All systems that I’ve worked will send the presenter an email with that login information.
 I didn’t get mine until 20-minutes after the presentation began and I should have insisted upon that login from the start.

 I also should have insisted upon a practice session, just to make sure that all hands were on the same deck.
 This would have ensured a much smoother start for this first webinar.

 My Macintosh, Keeping Me Safe From Unauthorized Webex Screen Shares